 - I visited on a Monday evening at 5 pm.
 (Nov 2018)

-- I did queue, but for like, 10 minutes?
-Half of that was actually the briefing of dos-and-don’t before stepping into the exhibition area.
+- I did have to queue, but for like, 10 minutes?
+Half of that wait actually involved a briefing of the dos-and-don’t.
+That happened before entering the exhibition area.

 - My quick entry is all thanks to me pre-purchasing my tickets at the official website.

 Not to say there wouldn’t be queues on weekdays.
 Mori museum also claims mornings are the worst hours to visit.
 But I think I did worry a little too much prior to my visit.

 This is easily the most stunning display in teamLab Borderless.
 The name is rather rambling; it’s called “Universe of Water Particles on a Rock where People Gather.”
 Trust me, nothing will prepare you for this waterfall of light when you step into its chamber.

 A great digital art museum doesn’t only aim for “wows.”
 Several teamLab Borderless works were also serene and whimsical.

 One wavy masterpiece was a little disquieting but nonetheless exuberant.
 Another futuristic installation would feel right at home in an existentialist movie.

 A Symphonic Suite of Lights and Music